 University Catalog: To view detailed course description, please visit the University Catalog at www.drexel.edu/catalog.

 Faculty: The core program faculty has training in health management and policy and social justice.
 They are engaged in a variety of research and policy-related activities.
 These areas include:

 - Health Care Management

 - Human Rights

 - Public Policy Development

 - Public Policy Ethics

 - Trauma-Informed Care

-Students will receive group advising during their first two terms.
+Students will receive group advising during their first year.
 Upon becoming familiar with the faculty's research and scholarly interests, students may formally affiliate with a supervising professor.

 To view a complete list of faculty and staff, along with a sampling of their research and practice areas, please click here.